kirkpatrickprice/linux-audit-scripts/README.md

 It will also likely run well on any other RPM- or DEB-based distribution that supports the dependencies above.

 ## Installation
-Installation is as simple as copying or cloning the bash script to your system.
+Installation is as simple as copying or cloning the Bash script to your system.

 `git clone https://github.com/kirkpatrickprice/linux-audit-script`